Roberts Štelmahers: Playing career

 Štelmahers grew up with ASK Riga youth team, he made his debut with Rīgas ASK during the 1990–91 season.
 After that he signed Bonus Riga and played there till the 1994–95 championship.
 Then he signed with ASK/Broceni/Riga for 1995–96 season and played there until the 1997–98 championship. Štelmahers moved to Russia for the 1998–99 season, signed by Avtodor Saratov.
 He was released on late December due to club's financial problems and in January moved to Poland, signed by Zielona Góra.
 He stayed in Poland and signed with Śląsk Wrocław for the 1999–00 season.
 For the 2000–01 season, Štelmahers moved to Turkey and signed with Pınar Karşıyaka.
 He stayed in Turkey and played for Ülkerspor in the 2001–02 season.
 After that Štelmahers moved to Slovenia and played two seasons in KK Union Olimpija.
 In 2004 he moved back to Baltics and signed with Lithuanian powerhouse Lietuvos Rytas where he stayed until the 2007–08 championship.
 After a break due to an injury he signed with his first team Rīgas ASK in January 2009.
 He retired in 2009.

 Coaching career

-On July 4, 2022, he signed as head coach of ZZ Leiden of the BNXT League.
-The same month, on July 30, Nymburk announced Stelmahers as their new coach, a move criticised by Leiden's management.
+On 4 July 2022, Štelmahers signed as head coach of ZZ Leiden of the BNXT League.
+The same month, on 30 July, Nymburk announced Stelmahers as their new coach, a move criticised by Leiden's management.

-On July 30, 2022, he has signed with ERA Nymburk of the National Basketball League.
+On 30 July 2022, he signed with ERA Nymburk of the National Basketball League.

+On 29 June 2023, Štelmahers signed a two-year (1+1) deal with Lietkabelis Panevėžys of the Lithuanian Basketball League (LKL) and the EuroCup.
+On 27 October, he was sacked after a poor start to the 2023–24 season.

+On December 4, 2024, he signed with Czarni Słupsk of the Polish Basketball League (PLK).